-What we're talking about here, though, is something different – using herbal blood cleansers to remove toxic residues from the blood so that your blood and body resist cancer and tumors.
-The great blood cleansing herbs are: red clover, burdock root, chaparral, poke root, and sheep sorrel.
-These are the herbs you will find in the famous blood cleansing formulas such as the Hoxsey formula, Essiac Tea, the Dr. Christopher and Dr. Schulze formulas, These formulas can literally "drive" bad things out of your body – or prevent them from entering in the first place.
+What we're talking about now, though, is something quite different -- using herbal blood cleansers to eliminate systemic pathogens, remove toxic residues from the blood, stimulate the lymph system (which is essential for keeping your blood clean), and break down rogue cells to assist your immune system in minimizing the chances of malignant growths taking root in your body.
+The great blood cleansing herbs--in no particular order--are: red clover, burdock root, chaparral, poke root, and sheep sorrel.
+These are the herbs you will find in the famous blood cleansing formulas such as the Hoxsey formula, Essiac Tea, the Dr. Christopher and Dr. Schulze formulas, and in my own version of the formula.
+These formulas can literally "drive" bad things out of your body -- or prevent them from entering in the first place.
 With that in mind, let's look at the "perfect" blood cleansing formula.

 What exactly is a blood cleanser?

-Not surprisingly, as we go through the individual herbs in my recommended blood cleansing formula…
+Not surprisingly, as we go through the individual herbs in my recommended blood cleansing formula--

 What's going on here?
-Why is it that the very same herbs that the great herbalists single out as being most beneficial are banned by government authorities as useless – even toxic?
-How does this happen – again and again?
+Why is it that the very same herbs that the great herbalists single out as being most beneficial for combating cancer are banned by government authorities as useless -- even toxic?
+How does this happen -- again and again?

-Native Americans have used Chaparral for centuries as an anticancer remedy.
+Native Americans have used chaparral for centuries as an anticancer remedy.
 In fact, it is the cornerstone of most anticancer herbal formulas.
 Exactly how it works is open to debate, but some of its main actions are:

 - Chaparral is one of the most powerful anti-oxidants in nature.
 The primary biochemical responsible for this is NDGA (nordihydroguaiaretic acid).
 NDGA is so effective that it is often used as a food preservative.